mtumilowicz/scala-zio-stm-workshop/README.txt

             * release locks that were acquired by the failing code
             * leave the world in th right state
     * lost wake-ups
+        * example
+            * lost wakeup happens this way:
+                1. acquire the lock that protects the data
+                1. check to see whether we need to wait and we see that we do
+                1. need to release the lock because otherwise no other thread can access the data
+                1. wait for a wakeup
+            * between steps 3 and 4, another thread could acquire the lock and send a wakeup
+                * we have released the lock, so another thread can do this, but we aren't waiting yet, so we wouldn't get the signal
+            * so long as step 2 is done under the protection of the lock and steps 3 and 4 are atomic, there is no risk of a lost wakeup
     * composition/encapsulation dies
         * synchronized methods cannot be composed into compound methods without additional synchronization
         * sequential composition of two thread-safe actions is no longer thread-safe